 (b) Included in this documentation must be a complete analysis of technical and economic factors which:

-(A) Prevent the source from using both compliance coatings and pollution control equipment; and
+(A) Prevent the source from using both compliance coatings and pollution control devices; and

 (B) Justify the alternative emission limit sought by the source.

-(c) The alternative emission limit approved by the Department shall be incorporated into the source's Air Contaminant Discharge Permit, or Title V operating permit, and shall not become effective until approved by EPA as a source specific SIP revision.
+(c) The alternative emission limit approved by DEQ will be incorporated into the source's Air Contaminant Discharge Permit, or Title V operating permit, and will be effective upon approval by EPA as a source specific SIP revision.

-(4) Applicability: This rule applies to each coating line, which includes the application area(s), flashoff area(s), air and forced air drier(s), and oven(s) used in the surface coating of the parts and products in subsections (5)(a) through (j) of this rule.
+(4) Applicability: This rule applies to each coating line, which includes the application area, flashoff area, air and forced air dryer, and oven used in the surface coating of the parts and products in subsections (5)(a) through (j).